The Vermont Statutes Online

 (a) There is created a joint legislative committee to be known as the Legislative Committee on Administrative Rules.
 The Legislative Committee on Administrative Rules shall be composed of eight members of the General Assembly to be appointed for two-year terms ending on February 1 of odd-numbered years as follows: four members of the House of Representatives, appointed by the Speaker of the House, not all from the same party, and four members of the Senate to be appointed by the Senate Committee on Committees, not all from the same party.
 The Committee shall elect a chair and a vice chair from among its members.

-(b) The Committee shall meet as necessary for the prompt discharge of its duties and may use the staff and services of the Legislative Council.
+(b) The Committee shall meet as necessary for the prompt discharge of its duties and may use the staff and services of the Office of Legislative Counsel and the Office of Legislative Operations.
 The Committee shall adopt rules to govern its operation and organization.
 A quorum of the Committee shall consist of five members.
-For attendance at a meeting when the General Assembly is not in session, members of the Legislative Committee on Administrative Rules shall be entitled to the same per diem compensation and reimbursement for necessary expenses as provided members of standing committees under 2 V.S.A. § 406.
+For attendance at a meeting when the General Assembly is not in session, members of the Legislative Committee on Administrative Rules shall be entitled to the same per diem compensation and reimbursement for necessary expenses as provided members of standing committees under 2 V.S.A. § 23.

 (c) The Legislative Committee on Administrative Rules may hold public hearings on a proposed or previously adopted rule on its own initiative.
 The Committee shall give public notice of any hearing at least 10 days in advance and shall notify the agency affected.
 Any public hearing shall be scheduled at a time and place chosen to afford opportunity for affected persons to present their views.
 As appropriate, the Legislative Committee on Administrative Rules shall consult with the standing legislative committee having jurisdiction in the area of the rule under review.